-- 1. State Housing Policy.
-The Proposed Development shall address at least one (1) of the following State housing policy goal criteria set forth in the C&D Policies Plan: - a.
-Enhance housing mobility and choice across income levels and promote vibrant, mixed-income neighborhoods through rental opportunities; - b.
-Support adaptive reuse of historic and other existing structures for use as residential housing; - c.
-Support local efforts to develop appropriate urban infill housing and neighborhood amenities to make better use of limited urban land;
+1. State Housing Policy.
+The Proposed Development shall address at least one (1) of the following State housing policy goal criteria set forth in the C&D Policies Plan:

+a.
+Enhance housing mobility and choice across income levels and promote vibrant, mixed-income neighborhoods through rental opportunities;

+b.
+Support adaptive reuse of historic and other existing structures for use as residential housing;